 Once considered just companions, pets are now—more than ever before—seen as family.
 Today, 98% of pet owners consider their pets important family members, according to the Human Animal Bond Research Institute.
 This strong bond is fueling a booming market for pet personalization products.
 From sleek aluminum-inset retractable leashes to vibrant silicone-sleeve tumblers, pet parents are eager to celebrate their pets.

-Celebrating Pets With Personaliztion Products
+Celebrating Pets With Personalization Products

 The Bond Between Pets and Owners Is Driving a Booming Market for Custom Pet Items